Mr-sjsingh/Loan-Analysis/README.md

 # Loan-Analysis
-Checking Previous record against new file to check what factors detmermine loan Decision Making.
+While Interning at Trainity, I did a loan case study, where I analyzed clients previous record and to check what factors affect the loan decision making.